 Coventry Cathedral-Statue of Reconciliation

-In mid 1990s I had founded the Centre for the Study of Forgiveness and Reconciliation at Coventry University.
+In the mid 1990s, I had founded the Centre for the Study of Forgiveness and Reconciliation at Coventry University.
 This was the culmination of my years of cooperation with Coventry Cathedral and the City of Coventry.

-To commemorate the 50th Anniversary of the ending of war between Japan and Europe, Sir Richard Branson had commissioned the design and construction of the Statue of Forgiveness and Reconciliation, one for the ruins of Coventry Cathedral and the other for Hiroshima Peace Park.
+To commemorate the 50th Anniversary of the ending of the war between Japan and Europe, at the suggestion of Coventry Cathedral’s Provost, John Petty, Sir Richard Branson had funded the construction of two replicas of the original Statue of Reconciliation (by sculptress, Josefina de Vasconcello, installed first at the School of Peace Studies at Bradford University) one for the ruins of Coventry Cathedral and the other for Hiroshima Peace Park.

-I was honoured to be present for the installation ceremony at Coventry Cathedral.
+I was honoured to be present for the installation ceremony at Coventry Cathedral in 1995.
 Then, at the personal invitation of Sir Richard, I accompanied him and the Coventry delegation, the Lord Mayor, Provost John Petty, Canon Paul Oestreicher, and others to Hiroshima for the unveiling ceremony of the Statue at Hiroshima Peace Museum.

 A bit more on "My Coventry Story":